Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 Returns information about a device partition.
 This function works in MSX-DOS 1 mode.

-This function only works on device-based drivers; if a non-existing driver, a drive-based driver, or a MSX-DOS driver is specified in A and B, then an .IDRVR error will be returned.
-If the specified device and/or logical unit do not exist in the driver, an .IDEVN error will be returned.
+This function only works on Nextor drivers; if a non-existing driver or an MSX-DOS driver is specified in A and B, then an .IDRVR error will be returned.
+If the specified device does not exist in the driver, an .IDEVN error will be returned.

 Storage devices are usually divided in partitions, each one being an independent logical volume residing in a contiguous block of sectors in the media.
 This function allows finding the starting sector of a given partition in the media, usually in order to map it to a drive letter by using the MAPDRV function, so that the contained filesystem can be accessed by Nextor.